How do you get out of a sexual rut in your marriage? When you find your love life growing stagnant, can you rediscover passion?

 My husband and I have been together for just over 10 years and we have 6 kids.
 For the first few years we had hot passionate sex.
 The last few years it’s all dropped off.
 My husband doesn’t even kiss me anymore.
 I do believe we both love each other deeply but our relationship is not physical as much as I’d like it to be.
 At first he said it was because he was afraid of being rejected, which I actually rarely did.
 Lately it feels like it’s an effort to get things going.
 He plays games and says he’s not interested but then every now and then he gets upset because we are not having sex.
 He hardly ever made the first move and for a long time there was a battle of who will do the first move.
 I think now we both are just too tired to play the game.
 It’s not fun!
 This is only part of the problem… I just don’t know how to get out of this vicious cycle?
 I tried to spice things up in the past but I got tired of it always being me making the effort.
 I’ve tried to talk to him about it and he is very stubborn about it all and it’s hard to get through?
 Help!!!

-So here we go–I’m going to throw out 10 different ideas for emerging from a sexual rut in the hopes that a few of them will be just what you’re looking for!
+So here we go–I’m going to throw out 10 different ideas for escaping from this negative spiral in the hopes that a few of them will be just what you’re looking for!
 So remember our Top 10 Tuesday philosophy: Don’t do all 10.
 Just read them like it’s a brainstorming session, and then choose one or two that you’ll latch on to and try to put in practice.

 But first, I want to paint the picture of what’s caused this sex rut, because a lot of couples go through this.